doctaphred/gitsync/README.md

 It doesn't matter where you run `gitsync`, as long as your working directory is somewhere in the git repo you're working with.

+I am actually not sure whether it works as expected if you pass it a subdirectory of the git repo.
+I am also not sure whether I am going to bother figuring it out.

 ## Reflections Upon First Use

 This is *definitely* a terrible idea